-- Consider use of a humidifier: Dry air can make a child's cough worse.
+- Consider using a humidifier: Dry air can make a child's cough worse.
 Consider placing a cool-mist humidifier in your child's room, near where they sleep, to help ease their breathing.

 - Breathe in warm water vapors: Let your child breathe in water vapors from a warm bath or shower.
-This can help loosen mucus and as an added bonus, calm your child before bed.
+This can help loosen mucus and, as a bonus, calm your child before bed.

 - Try icy treats: Give your child cold items like popsicles or ice cream to make a hurting throat feel better.

 - Saline and suction: A saline solution, such as a nose spray or mist, can help loosen mucus in the nose.
 Have your child blow their nose frequently, or if they are young, use a suction bulb to prevent drainage.

 - Give a spoonful of honey (over age 1): A teaspoon of honey can help combat coughing but should only be given to children over age 1.

 - Get some zzz's: Encourage your to child get plenty of rest and sleep to promote healing.
 While coughing may seem aggravated at night, the above tips may help your child find relief.

 Remember, it can take a couple of weeks for a child to recover from a cold.
 However, if your child's cough continues to linger, is accompanied by symptoms such as a high fever or difficulty breathing, or you are concerned that it may be a sign of a more serious illness (see other common causes of coughs in children), contact your child's pediatrician as soon as possible.